Profile

 2. Physical Sciences

-These subjects are crucial as they form the foundation of the knowledge you will need in your tertiary studies and career.
-This information is based on the admission requirements of major South African universities such as the University of Cape Town and the University of the Witwatersrand.
+These subjects are crucial as they form the foundation of the knowledge you will need in your tertiary studies and future career.
+The information is based on the requirements set by major South African universities and the Department of Basic Education.

 Minimum Admission Requirements